Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-Our analysis of the x-ray diffraction data indicates a phase purity of the as-prepared powders of 95\% or better.
-The Rietveld refinements in the orthorhombic $Cmma$ symmetry explain well the data not only at room temperature, as previously, \cite{gel96,sny94} but at all temperatures in the whole 100-400 K range studied.
-Namely, using the above symmetry, the refinements yield reliability $R$-Bragg factors less than 10\% for all spectra and, contrary to previous reports \cite{bae94,JT2020,gel96}, we find no indications of any structural distortion or modulation that would lower the crystal symmetry.
-In Figure \ref{fig:TvsorthochiHC}, we plot the lattice parameters of the $Cmma$ cell as a function of temperature.
-Remarkably, within the experimental uncertainty of $\pm 0.5$ pm or better, we see no anomaly of any of these parameters at the AFM ordering temperature, $T_N$.
-Also, the magnitude of the orthorhombic distortion remains nearly constant over the whole temperature range studied.
-This observation clearly indicates that the AFM transition is driven solely by the electronic degrees of freedom and that the lattice degrees of freedom do not participate in the transition.
+We shall first illustrate the results obtained on the pristine powders.
+Our analysis of the x-ray diffraction data indicates a phase purity of 95\% or better.
+At all temperatures studied, the diffraction patterns have been successfully refined using the Rietveld method.
+Our analysis indicates that the orthorhombic $Cmma$ symmetry explains well the data not only at room temperature, as previously reported \cite{gel96,sny94}, but in the whole 100-400 K range studied, as indicated by reliability $R$-Bragg factors less than 10\%.
+Specifically, contrary to previous reports \cite{bae94,JT2020,gel96}, we find no indications of structural distortion or modulation that would lower the crystal symmetry.
+In Table I of the SM, we report the results of representative Rietveld refinements of the room temperature data taken on both, pristine and HP/HT sample.
+In Figure \ref{fig:TvsorthochiHC}, we plot the lattice parameters as a function of temperature.
+Within the experimental uncertainty of $\pm 0.5$ pm or better, we see no anomaly of any of these parameters at the AFM ordering temperature, $T_N$.
+Also, the magnitude of the orthorhombic distortion, defined as $\delta = 2(a-b)/(a+b)$, remains nearly constant over the whole temperature range studied.
+This observation clearly indicates the absence of a significant interplay between lattice and magnetic order and that the AFM transition is driven solely by the electronic degrees of freedom.